Descriptive Statistics Statistical Dispersion Data Spread 25 min read Updated Aug 17, 2026

 Represent all data points

 Every observation contributes its squared deviation.
-No data point is ignored or averaged away before the calculation.
+No data point is ignored.

 E